 Each park has its own unique features but Kenneth Hahn is somehow more developed and offers more to the visitor.
 Plus, the views of Downtown Los Angeles are great from here.

-The area counts with 7 miles of trails, picnic sites, a fishing lake, a pond, playgrounds, basketball court, volleyball court, and baseball diamonds.
-It is a nice place to as active or inactive as you want.
+The area counts with 7 miles of trails, picnic sites, a fishing lake, a pond, playgrounds, a basketball court, a volleyball court, and baseball diamonds.
+It is a nice place to be as active or inactive as you want.

 There is a $6 entrance fee during weekends and holidays.

 As we have seen, Culver City offers many outdoor activities.
 Well, there is yet another fun undertaking for active types.